afrxcan/afrxcan-Technologies/readme.md

 **Guided by:** [Claude](https://claude.ai) (Anthropic) — Claude Sonnet 4.6
 **Method:** Milestone-by-milestone teaching.
 Every concept explained before every line of code was written.
 No copy-paste without understanding.
 **AI Architecture & Design:** Gemini (Google)
 **Collaboration Style:** Milestone-by-milestone refinement with a focus on code integrity and zero-cropping logic.
+It also helped in project documentation

 > *"IDs are contracts between HTML and JS."*
 > *"data-* attributes make your JS independent of your HTML structure."*